violetwhitney/Measuring-the-Great-Indoors/tutorial.md

 Place [Processing](https://processing.org/download) in the Applications folder on your computer (or Program Files for Windows).
 When you double click Processing, it should install and launch the application with a new empty sketch.
 A sketch is where you will write your code.
 We’ll be writing code in Java inside of Processing.

 2. **Basics**
+Processing includes
+   * a text editor - where you write your code (called a "sketch" in Processing)
+   * a compiler - translates code written in a high-level language into a set of machine-language instructions that can be understood by a digital computer's CPU
+   * a display window - where visuals created by your sketch are displayed

+VIOLET INSERT DIAGRAM (IDE :toolbar play/stop, text editor, console/errors, sketch)

-You will have two basic parts in Processing, the **“setup”** and the **“draw”** loop.
+You will have two basic parts within a Processing "sketch", the **“setup”** and the **“draw”** loop.
 The setup loop runs once when launching your script, whereas the draw loop runs repeatedly.
 This allows you to save computing power by sticking parts of the code that only need to run at the start in the setup loop.
 The draw loop will continually update so it can change over time, or get realtime information such as the location of your mouse or update a camera feed.

 ```
 void setup() {